bobllor/SNOW-RITM-scraper/README.md

 SNOW RITM scraper which takes an RITM ticket number and scrapes the information from the ticket, returning back information that the user can use through Selenium.

-This works best with the FedEx label generator, which can use the information gathered from the scraper and generate a label quickly with just an RITM ticket number.

 <font color="red">***WARNING:***</font> This is tested on a company-specific instance of Service Now.
 It is currently unknown if other instances will work the same way.

+## Features:
+Automatically scrapes RITM tickets for information, which include name, address, organization information, and more.

+Automatically generates a user with the scraped information (however it requires manual interaction to complete).

+WIP: Automatically generate a FedEx label based on the RITM chosen.

 ## Getting Started